 FAQ

-Korean sausage stir fry can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat: microwave for 2-3 minutes or reheat on the stovetop until hot throughout.
+Korean sausage stir-fry can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-You don't have to make tiny cuts into the sausage, but this prevents them from bursting open and speeds up the cooking time.
-If you prefer not to make tiny cuts, soak them in hot boiling water for 1 minute, then strain out the water and cook for 6-7 minutes in total.
+You don't have to score the sausages, but this prevents them from bursting open and speeds up the cooking time.
+If you prefer not to, soak them in hot boiling water for 1 minute, then strain out the water and cook for 6-7 minutes in total.

 📖 Recipe